webbeled/Unpredictable_game/README.md

 ## Development

-This application consists of two parts: a React frontend and an Express backend API.
+This application consists of two parts: a Masking frontend and an Express backend API.

 ### Setup